varya/steroids/_posts/cloud_services/2013-08-01-plugin-config.markdown

 Our Build Service uses the [plugman](https://github.com/apache/cordova-plugman) tool for adding plugins to your custom builds, so your plugin repo must adhere to Cordova's [plugin.xml][plugin-xml-spec] specification, for the platforms you want to target.

+**Note that you need to include and load the JavaScript file that loads the plugin (e.g. `EmailComposer.js`) manually in your project – the `<asset>` tag in `plugin.xml` is not supported.
+The JavaScript file should be available in the `www` folder in the plugin repository.**

 Certain plugins require you to pass variables to plugman.
 You can give these as a property of the individual plugin object:

 {% highlight json %}